DavidBachmann/tilesgame/README.md

 # Match-3 tiles game.
-Work in progress like everything in my life.
+Work in progress, just like myself.

 ## Installation